 Medicare only pays for respite care for those who qualify for Medicare hospice care.
 Coverage includes the cost of respite care, including room and board in a Medicare-certified hospice facility.
 Nevertheless, you are not allowed to stay more than five years in a row, and you may have to pay up to 5% of inpatient care costs.

 While more than one stay is allowed, it should only be used periodically.
 In order to qualify for Medicare hospice care, it needs to be certified by a hospice doctor and a person's primary doctor that they have a terminal illness like dementia and are expected to live for a period not exceeding six months.

 The person in question should have also chosen palliative hospice care instead of medical treatment for the illness.
 Otherwise, Medicare will not pay for respite care for older people.

-If possible, it is best to obtain professional respite care in the latter stages of the disease to provide high-quality life up to their last breath.
+If possible, it is best to obtain professional respite care in the latter stages of the disease to provide high-quality life up to the last breath.

 Here are some common questions about the range of care options provided by respite care for seniors.